-As we evaluate the logic of this argument core, we want to ask ourselves if the premise allows us to draw the conclusion without any problems.
+As you evaluate the logic of this argument core, you want to ask yourself if the premise allows you to draw the conclusion without any problems.
 Does the premise substantiate the conclusion?
-In this case it doesn't.
+In this case, it doesn't.
 In fact, the argument makes a pretty big assumption-it assumes that Jim is one of the people in the room!
 Notice how the assumption, when inserted into the argument, actually strengthens the argument: